 Slaughter says that when the microdeblider is used, the surgery is usually combined with a procedure called balloon sinuplasty (to correct any sinus issues) and long-term allergy management (typically with allergy drop therapy) to enhance the result.

 Slaughter also adds that there is always an underlying reason for turbinate swelling.
-“Simply reducing the turbinate without evaluating the root cause will not result in a long term cure,” he explains.
-Chronic sinus infection, a deviated septum and allergies, among other potential causes, need to be evaluated.
-“A comprehensive approach with office based mini-CT scan, video nasal endoscopy, and a thorough history and exam by a board certified ENT doctor are critical as part of the treatment plan.”
+“Simply reducing the turbinate without evaluating the root cause will not result in a long-term cure,” he explains.
+Chronic sinus infection, a deviated septum, and allergies, among other potential causes, need to be evaluated.
+“A comprehensive approach with office-based mini-CT scan, video nasal endoscopy, and a thorough history and exam by a board certified ENT doctor is critical as part of the treatment plan.”

 Patients are advised to educate themselves on the various turbinate procedures as much as possible and ask their physicians as many questions as possible in order to come to a decision on the best approach in their particular case.

 Turbinectomy Recovery and Side Effects

 The most common complication associated with nasal surgery is bleeding.
 As for turbinectomy side effects specifically, as Slaughter explains, “there may be a small bloody nasal discharge for a few hours after the procedure.
 Some waxing and waning congestion for 3-5 days.
 Then the nose opens up beautifully with an excellent airway and clear breathing.
 Patients will work, play, and exercise the day after the procedure.”